gopro/labs/docs/control/basename/README.md

 # Altered File Naming via QR Code

-You GoPro HERO8 will typically name your files something like GOPR3606.JPG and GH013607.MP4.
+Your GoPro will typically name your files something like GOPR3606.JPG and GH013607.MP4.
 If you format your media, and factory reset your camera, you can change the file counter back to zero, but otherwise, you have no control over the file name, until this Labs hack.
-This intended for high volume multiple camera production, where simply naming the source media different will ease post productions. **WARNING:** The GoPro App and GoPro Plus will not support these renamed files.
+This is intended for high volume multiple camera production, where simply naming the source media differently will ease post production.

+**WARNING:** The GoPro App and GoPro cloud services will not support these renamed files.
+In addition, the camera's automatic file repair will not know to repair these files (see Manual File Recovery below), so only use this feature if you aren't putting cameras in extreme danger (where power could be randomly disconnected.)

 Your base filename here: <input type="text" id="addname" value=""> (use only a-z, A-Z, 0-9, '-', "_" and '+' characters)<br>
 Up to eight characters. e.g. "CAMERA06"<br>
 <br>
-Your filenames with be in the format: <b id="newnameMP4">nameGH013607.MP4</b> and <b id="newnameJPG">nameGOPR3607.JPEG</b><br>
+Your filenames will be in the format: <b id="newnameMP4">nameGH013607.MP4</b> and <b id="newnameJPG">nameGOPR3607.JPEG</b><br>

 <center>
 <div id="qrcode"></div>